ievgennaida/animation-timeline-control/README.md

 ### Outline list

-Outline list\tree can implemented as a separate HTML component and synchronized with the timeline.
+Outline list\tree can implemented as a separate HTML component and scrolling needs to be synchronized with the timeline.
 See the [live demo](https://ievgennaida.github.io/animation-timeline-control/)

 ![gif preview](demo/outline-list.gif)

+#### Tree View implementation

+Next steps has to be followed to synchronize custom tree view html with the timeline component:

+- Tree node that should have the same height as row model for the animation timeline.
+- When some of the tree node entries are collapsed than corresponding animation timeline rows should become hidden.
+- scrolling position has to be synchronized, this can be found here: [live demo](https://ievgennaida.github.io/animation-timeline-control/)

 ## Model